defranssco/defranssco/README.md

 - 🔭 I’m a Student
 - 🌱 I’m currently learning about Data Analysis and Data Science
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I always love to learn new things